digicert/ssm-code-signing/README.md

 Code Signing with Software Trust Manager GitHub action is a streamlined keypair-based signing workflow that improves software security and seamlessly integrates with DevOps processes to sign binaries on **Windows** and **Linux**.

-This action accelerates the installation and configuration of clients and various signing tools to help developers become signing-ready for GitHub action workflows.
+This GitHub action automates the installation and configuration of Software Trust Manager client tools, enabling developers to quickly become signing-ready for GitHub action workflows.

 ## Software Trust Manager